-QUESTION RESPONSE VSI recommends that you thoroughly review the chapter on cluster storage devices in the VSI OpenVMS Cluster Systems manual.
+QUESTION RESPONSE OpenVMS Cluster Systems manual for information about served cluster disks.
+Enter a value for MYNODEs ALLOCLASS parameter.
+In an OpenVMS Cluster environment, the allocation class value cannot be zero if volume shadowing will be used on this system.
+The ALLOCLASS value must be a number from 1 to 255.
+VSI recommends that you thoroughly review the chapter on cluster storage devices in the VSI OpenVMS Cluster Systems manual.
 This manual also includes the rules for specifying allocation class values.
 Does this cluster contain a quorum disk (Y/N)?
 For SCSI, local area, and mixed-interconnect configurations, enter Y or N, depending on your configuration.
 If you enter Y, the system asks for the name of the quorum disk.
 Enter the device name of the quorum disk.
 For information about quorum disks, see the VSI OpenVMS Cluster Systems manual.

-&lt;sup>1Cluster group number and password are required by any cluster nodes that use the local area network.
+Cluster group number and password are required by any cluster nodes that use the local area network.
 In a cluster that uses mixed interconnects, if any of the interconnects require the cluster number and password, then you must set the cluster number and password for all nodes.